 6. Operational Reports

-At the end of each day, your BI platform can provide your organization’s executives with a detailed summary of the daily events, giving them the information they need to make critical decisions.
+At the end of each day, business intelligence features like these can provide your organization’s executives with a detailed summary of the daily events, giving them the information they need to make critical decisions.

 7. Pivot Tables